 Traditional and charter schools have difficulty fostering a relationship between the two entities because the theory is that charter schools became a school of comfort for families seeking an outlet from traditional public schools.

-As a mom of three, I experienced early the importance of being engaged within in my children’s educational journey.
-As a parent in traditional schools, I noticed that parental/family engagement was farce.
-Although I appreciated every opportunity, I observed staff at the school become discouraged when parents were not involved.
+Yes they do.
+Especially Black parents.
+As a mom of three, Spells experienced early on the importance of being engaged within in her children’s educational journey.
+As a parent in traditional schools, she noticed that parental/family engagement was farce.
+Although she appreciated every opportunity, she observed staff at the school become discouraged when parents were not involved.
 However, I loved the extracurricular activities of the school that my children participated in.

 Ms. Spells feels that public charter schools have offered teachers and staff in-classroom flexibility, but struggle to provide resources to promote instruction.
 She notes that resources can sometimes be limited in both settings.
 What helps is exposure to substitute learning materials that allows staff opportunities to differentiate learning.